Each year more than 125,000 students in grades

 6-8 enter the VFW’s Patriot’s Pen youth essay contest.
 The first-place

-winner from each state competes to win one of 46 national awards totaling
+winner from each state competes for national awards totaling

 trip to Washington, D.C., in March.